 What is Slimatee?

 Slimatee ingredients are senna leaf, hibiscus flowers, frangula bark, black tea, goldenrod, peppermint leaf, and mate tea.
 Some are natural laxatives that promote more regular bowel movements.
 This weight-loss tea is made by Ideal Health and manufactured in the UK.
-To use this product, you simply pour a cup of boiling water over one sachet.
+Other products by Ideal Health include Digestee, Puritee, Relaxatee, Laxatee, and Jointstee Flexitee.
+To use this product, you pour a cup of boiling water over one sachet.
 Allow it to steep for five minutes before drinking.
 You need to consume one cup each night for two weeks.
 This herbal beverage is free of caffeine.

 When we took a look at the ingredients, we found what we expected.
 Laxatives are not safe for use as weight-loss aids.
 They are intended for the relief of occasional constipation.
-What does the research say?
+So, what does the research say?

 - Obesity Reviews – In many studies, laxative use for weight loss is talked about alongside things like anorexia and bulimia, because it is considered an extreme method of attempted weight loss.